brkpoint/VSCode-Discord-RPC/README.md

 ## Release Notes

-Optimalizations and general bug fixes.
+More size reduction, added commands and events handlers.